JustNason/EDS_Bot/README.md

 ### Setting Up the Development Mechine

 Before starting, ensure you have these things:
 1. A PC running Ubuntu 24.04 LTS (You can dual boot with Windows or you can use a VM.
-Please not that from my experience VM seem to have issues especially on Apple silicon Macs.)
+Please note that from my experience VMs seem to have issues especially on Apple silicon Macs.)
 2. ROS2 Jazzy installed and working (Install it for [Ubuntu (deb packages)](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html))
 3. Install Gazebo and the following dependencies: